bn-l/GithubExtractor/README.md

-List github repositories and download individual files or whole repos. ~200% faster than clone depth=1 for an entire repo and much, much faster if you just need a single file.
+List github repositories and download individual files or whole repos conveniently.
+Faster than clone depth=1 for an entire repo and much faster if you just need a single file

 [Api Documentation](https://bn-l.github.io/GithubExtractor/api/index/)